compoundingeffects/bigpictureschool/mathematics.md

 Most of us think of math as the stuff we learned in school: arithmetic, algebra, geometry.
 But at a deeper level, mathematics is a precise language for describing patterns and relationships.
 It's a system built on strict logical rules, where you start with a few basic assumptions and follow the logic wherever it leads.

 What makes math unusual is that it works on two levels at once.
-It's a practical tool for understanding the real world *and* a self-contained logical universe with its own internal rules — like a game where, if you follow the rules carefully enough, you'll uncover truths that had to be true all along.
+It's a practical tool for understanding the real world *and* a self-contained logical universe with its own internal rules — like a game where the rules, once set, determine certain outcomes completely because the logic leaves no other possibility.

 ## Starting from scratch: the building blocks